lezgubeaux/woo-fixed-price-coupons/README.txt

 == Changelog ==

+= 1.3.4 =
+Adding exchange currency gap via php array (temporary solution, for testing only).

+Creating and testing the gap system.

 = 1.3.3 =
 Fixed some bugs shown on a different installation (that does not use Aelia Currency Switcher to add multicurrency value to a coupon)